 Craig has recorded or toured with members of Motley Crue, Great White, Ratt, Europe, Dokken, The Firm, Ratdog, Widespread Panic, Starship, Paul McCartney’s Band, Madonna’s Guitarist, Poison, Deep Purple, Black Oak Arkansas, etc. Craig has also jammed with members of Santana, Steppenwolf, The Doobie Brothers, Steely Dan, Eric Gales, Shawn Lane, Jimi Hendrix (Buddy Miles), Glenn Hughes, Whitesnake, and Chris Duarte.
 Craig has also written songs used in TV shows such as Justified, Chicago Fire, Chicago Med, Heartland and the Movie “Enough Said”

 Naomi has been performing music since 1990 as a little girl.
-Around 2000 she joined her first band and wrote her first real song.
+Around 2000 she joined her first band and wrote her first "real" song.
 From that point on, she has been devoting her life to playing and writing and recording her own music.
-Guitar is her main instrument, but she also plays piano, trumpet, mandolin, ukulele, and anything else she needs to figure out for a particular song.
+Voice is her main instrument, but she also plays guitar, piano, trumpet, mandolin, ukulele, and anything else she needs to figure out for a particular song.
 She graduated with a degree in recording and music technology in 2007.
-Naomi owns her own creative company, Rockadot, providing graphic design and photography services.
+Naomi owns her own creative company, Rockadot, providing graphic design and photography services, and also works as the graphic designer at Premier Guitar magazine.
+She is a proud dog mother to her two rescue pit-mixes (Polliwog and Seven of Nine) and has an obsession with collecting miniatures and rocks.

 Naomi Rose